brunobord/stardrifter/stardrifter/ship.md

 Each ship has a few stats

-## Speed

-Represent the Speed in Chase mode (combat and tactics) and using Hyperdrive (long trail, travelling from a planet to another).

 ## Armor

 Resistance to the attacks.
 The more you have, the better you are protected against Weapons.

 ## Weaponry

 The capacity to attack an other spaceship and provoke damages.
+The more you have, the bigger these damages will be.